 The odds for Khufu to stand coincidentally at a latitude that matches five digits of a scientific constant is 1 to 3,000.
 The message is clear: it is very likely that Khufu’s latitude represents the speed of light, and that it was meant to be so.
 It’s all there, in the numbers.
 Whether we like it or not.

 Since there are a few other, very important, constants incorporated into the pyramids it is very likely the claim is not only true, but also very accurate.
 Debunkers are unsuccessful in debunking the claim because they haven’t debunked anything on a scientific basis, which they should to be credible.
-Instead they just mindlessly repeat what everyone already knew.
-They have failed to include the queen of sciences, mathematics, into their attempts.
+Instead they just mindlessly repeat the stories everyone already knew.
+Where is the science?
+When it comes to ancient history, there is no science present in the mainstream circles.
+It’s a religion based on stories.

 Remember also one other thing as well: the likelihood that the claim is true (you know which claim) grows with every failing, scientifically based, debunking attempt.
 Think twice when you’re debunker!